There’s a saying in German: “Aller Anfang ist schwer.” (“All beginnings are hard.”)

 So get ready to start your at-home German learning on the right foot!

-What Are the Benefits of Learning Online?
+What Are the Benefits of Learning German Online as a Beginner?

 All the same, being able to see the world around you through a different culture’s eyes makes it all worth it.
 When you study a language online, those four walls you call home expand to new places, faces and discoveries!
 You’ll be discovering media, news, pop culture and more from the German perspective, broadening your own worldview.